-Notice to Mariners (NM).
-NM are used for the prompt dissemination of information which is safetyrelated or which otherwise needs to be advised to the mariner urgently.
+- B-601.7 Notice to Mariners (NM).
+NM are used for the prompt dissemination of information which is safety-related or which otherwise needs to be advised to the mariner urgently.
 They are regularly published (usually weekly, fortnightly or monthly) by most hydrographic offices, in paper booklets and/or on websites.
 Electronic chart updates may be promulgated on digital media, or by utilizing remote updating systems.
 More details of the following types of NM are given in B-630 to B-635:

-- Chart-updating (permanent) textual NM.
+- a.
+Chart-updating (permanent) textual NM.

-- NM block (also called a Chartlet or Patch). b.
+- b.
+NM block (also called a Chartlet or Patch).

-- Temporary (T) NM. c.
+- c.
+Temporary (T) NM.

 - d.
-Preliminary (P) NM
+Preliminary (P) NM.

-- Miscellaneous notices
+- e.
+Miscellaneous notices.

-Radio Navigational Warning.
+- B-601.8 Radio Navigational Warning.
 Radio Navigational Warnings (RNW) are used to promulgate the most urgent information.
 They are not intended for updating charts directly.
 Unless it is of very temporary application, the information will normally require a subsequent (T) or (P) NM or chart-updating NM, as appropriate, (Technical Resolution F4.4).
+Any NM (and ENC update) must be published before the RNW is cancelled.

 A recapitulative list of RNW in force may be included in the periodical NM booklet or maintained on a website, see B-630.3.